ryanmckaytx/ryanmckaytx.github.io/content/2022-08-26-modern-python-tooling.md

 This is very useful when you are jumping around between branches that might have different dependencies specified.

 # Testing
 The two main testing libraries for Python are unittest (built in to Python) and pytest.
-I like pytest better for a few reasons:
+I like pytest for a few reasons:

 * Informative assertion failures
 * Easy, robust fixture management